In most cities, the weather is an inconvenience. In Hong Kong, it can change whether a day legally counts as a working day.

 - Court registries and offices close

-- Employees working outdoors should suspend duties and take shelter
+- Outdoor employees suspend duties and take shelter

 - Employers are strongly advised not to deduct wages for absence or lateness caused by inclement weather